 How to Watch 'True Detective: Night Country' From Anywhere

-Jodie Foster and Kali Reis star in the latest True Detective season.
+Jodie Foster and Kali Reis star in the latest season of the hardboiled detective anthology series.

 A new year brings some fresh releases to our screens.
 Among them is a fourth season of the anthology series True Detective, this time starring Jodie Foster and Kali Reis and taking place in the fictional town of Ennis, Alaska.

-Called True Detective: Night Country, the latest edition centers on detectives -- played by Foster and boxer-turned-actor Reis -- and a chilling mystery: Eight researchers disappear at once without a trace.
+Called True Detective: Night Country, the latest edition centers on new detectives -- played by Foster and boxer-actor Reis -- and a chilling mystery: Eight researchers disappear at once without a trace.
 Issa López serves as showrunner, writer and director.
-(Series creator and writer of the past three seasons, Nic Pizzolatto, remains an executive producer on season 4.)
+(Series creator, and writer of the past three seasons, Nic Pizzolatto, remains an executive producer on season 4.)

 True Detective: Night Country premiered on Jan.
 14 on HBO and the Max streaming service.
 Other HBO shows set to arrive in 2024 include The Regime, The Sympathizer and season 2 of House of the Dragon.
 Here's when you can check out the rest of the six-episode season, plus how a VPN could come in handy if you're streaming it.